 27 May 2015: Green Film Night – we showed ‘Cowspiracy’ a hard-hitting documentary film examining the damage caused by the global livestock industry.

 29 April 2015: Green Drinks talk: Heather Godfrey unwrapped the complexities and alarming truth on plastic waste.
-See the bottom of the recycling page for a killer list of web links on the topic.

 21 April 2015: A very successful “Question Time” style hustings debate focusing on climate and environment issues.
 A packed hall at Steyning Grammar School heard our local Parliamentary Candidates being grilled by 6th formers and other local residents.
 Photos available on Facebook, and a video recording on YouTube.